Antiqua–Fraktur dispute: Nazi period

 Nazis had a complex and variable relationship with Fraktur.
 Adolf Hitler personally disliked it.
 In fact, as early as 1934 he denounced its continued use in a speech to the Reichstag:

 Your alleged Gothic internalization does not fit well in this age of steel and iron, glass and concrete, of womanly beauty and manly strength, of head raised high and intention defiant [...]
 In a hundred years, our language will be the European language.
 The nations of the east, the north and the west will, to communicate with us, learn our language.
 The prerequisite for this: The script called Gothic is replaced by the script we have called Latin so far [...]

 Nonetheless, Fraktur typefaces were particularly heavily used during the early years of the Nazi era, when they were initially represented as true German script.
 In fact, the press was scolded for its frequent use of "Roman characters" under "Jewish influence", and German émigrés were urged to use only "German script".
-However, Hitler's distaste for Fraktur saw it officially discontinued in 1941 in a Schrifterlass ("edict on script") signed by Martin Bormann, which asserted that it was falsely called "Gothic" and actually consisted of Schwabacher "Jewish letters".
+However, Hitler's distaste for Fraktur saw it officially discontinued in 1941 in a Schrifterlass ("edict on script") signed by Martin Bormann, which asserted that it was falsely called "Gothic" and actually consisted of Schwabacher Judenlettern ("Jewish letters").

 One of the motivations seems to have been compatibility with other European languages.
 The edict mentions publications destined for foreign countries, Antiqua would be more legible to those living in the occupied areas; the impetus for a rapid change in policy probably came from Joseph Goebbels and his Propaganda Ministry.
 Readers outside German-speaking countries were largely unfamiliar with Fraktur typefaces.
 Foreign fonts and machinery could be used for the production of propaganda and other materials in local languages, but not so easily in German as long as the official preference for Fraktur remained.